xles/blankflank/posts/2013-06-08_presenting-augustus.md

 So far it doesn't do much, and some features are somewhat broken.
 The few things that are done however are:

-* The testing server accessible via `gusto run`, courtesy of php 5.4.
+* The testing server accessible via `% gusto run`, courtesy of php 5.4.

 * The creation of new posts and pages.